-Bile’s slight yellow/green hues, coupled with colors from the foods you eat and the supplements or meds you take, can create poop that’s many different shades of brown, and sometimes green.
+Bile’s slight yellow and green hues—coupled with colors from the foods you eat and the supplements or meds you take—can create poop that’s many different shades of brown, and sometimes green.
 This type of poop is considered normal.

 On the flip side, too much bile in the poop can cause a strong green hue.

 In most instances, this is because food is simply moving through the digestive tract too fast.
-This leaves the bile too little time to break down dietary fats.
+This doesn’t give the bile enough time to break down dietary fats.

-Iron supplements and OTC meds are often the culprits behind black stools.
+Asking yourself, “Why is my poop black?”
+Iron supplements and OTC meds are often the culprits behind black stool.
 Surprisingly, eating black licorice can also cause stools to darken.